 Statement of Priorities and Accountabilities for the Canadian Commercial Corporation

-Mr. Douglas J. Harrison
+Mr. Douglas Harrison

-Chairperson, Board of Directors
+Chair of the Board of Directors

 Canadian Commercial Corporation

 700–350 Albert Street

 I am pleased to provide the Canadian Commercial Corporation (CCC) with its 2023 Statement of